Be sure to check out our 'Hall of Fame' with photos, small bios and quotes from current and former members.

 July 10 2017 - July 18th 2019:

-Captain Dan Reed ran the squadron as a Senior member for two years starting in July 2017; he agreed to step up when Wilver started working more Cadet Joseph McCollum and Robin Gess were cadet commanders at this time.
+Captain Dan Reed was squadron commander for two years starting in July 2017; he agreed to step up when Wilver started working more Cadet Joseph McCollum and Robin Gess were cadet commanders at this time.
 2nd Lt Brian Lombardo became Deputy commander to help Reed with the workload.

 March 7 2014 - July 10 2017:

 Captain Colleen Wilver ran the squadron.
 She resigned her position a few years after her son left the program; she stayed on for 2 more years assisting remotely as Finance and adviser.
 Her membership lapsed and now she remains a community supporter of our cadets and invites them to get community service hours a few times a year.